cgonzalez-io/team-project_Restaurant_App/readme.txt

 Restaurant Reservation System - Team 9
 //TODO: look into using the test data generator python package to generate test data for the database.

+use npm install to install the dependencies for the project.

 Project Description:
 This project implements a database system for managing restaurant reservations, customers, tables, and staff.